Jeff Alkire

 Alkire attended the University of Miami, where he played college baseball for the Miami Hurricanes.
 In 1991, he played collegiate summer baseball for the Hyannis Mets of the Cape Cod Baseball League.
 He pitched for the United States national baseball team in the 1992 Summer Olympics.

-After his baseball career, he started his own business and worked as a sales representative for Elkay Manufacturing.
+After his baseball career, he owned a plumbing rep business with his younger brother in California.